Particular/docs.particular.net/servicecontrol/troubleshooting.md

 ## How to move the database to another location

-Move the database to another disk if the disk that isn't following our [ServiceControl storage recommendations](/servicecontrol/servicecontrol-instances/hardware.md#general-recommendations-storage-recommendations).
+Move the database to another disk if the disk that isn't following the [ServiceControl storage recommendations](/servicecontrol/servicecontrol-instances/hardware.md#general-recommendations-storage-recommendations).

 To move the database to another location: